isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Oct.rst

 	  --proxy-server="socks5://localhost:8124" \
 	  --user-data-dir="/tmp/${DATAPROC_CLUSTER_NAME}-m" http://${DATAPROC_CLUSTER_NAME}-m:8124

 And that should open a chrome browser connection to Jupyter.
 Whew!

 ### Ready for work! ###

-We can now start up a new notebook, and under the File menu, select 'save as', and here we can select one of the cloud buckets associated with our project.
+We can now create a new notebook.
+To make backups of our notebook, under the File menu, select 'save as', and here we can select one of the cloud buckets associated with our project.

-Let's try some BigQuery!
+~~Let's try some BigQuery!~~

-First bit of code, we'll import the libraries we need.
+For the first bit of code, we'll import the libraries we need.

 The python client library for the Google cloud can be found `here <https://googleapis.github.io/google-cloud-python/latest/bigquery/index.html>`_.